Co-Evolve/brb/brb/toy_example/README.md

 ## Example scripts

 -`export_mjcf.py`: shows how to export a morphology's xml format, to be viewed in [MuJoCo's native viewer](https://github.com/google-deepmind/mujoco/releases).

 -`dm_control_viewer.py`: shows how to instantiate a morphology and load it into an environment.
 The running environment is then visualised using [dm_control's viewer](https://github.com/google-deepmind/dm_control/blob/main/dm_control/viewer/README.md).

--`gym_interface.py`: shows how to wrap the dm_control environment with a [gymnasium interface](https://gymnasium.farama.org/) (as more often used for optimisation).
+-`gym_interface.py`: shows how to wrap the dm_control environment with a [gymnasium interface](https://gymnasium.farama.org/) (as more often used for optimization).
 The running environment is then visualised using opencv.

 -`parameters.py`: shows how to adapt the specification in order to make specific parameters mutable.